jesshill/C-elegans_Intestine_RNAseq/README.md

 RNAseq of hand dissected intestine sections

-Libraries were prepared with NEBNext Ultra II directional RNA library prep kit, using UMI adapters
+NEBNext Ultra II directional RNA library prep kit, with UMI adapters was used.

 ---